How to Translate Goals & Priorities into Year Planning

 For each milestone, consider:

-- What resources (time, money, people) are required?
+• What resources (time, money, people) do we need?
 Do we have them?
-Do we need to get them?
+Do we need to find them?
 If outside help or money is required, do we have easy access to it?

-- What are the risks and dependencies, and what’s your backup plan if something goes awry?
+• What are the risks, and what’s the backup plan if something goes awry?

 3. Schedule Celebrations